i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - (Optimistic) Add extensions or hooks to support multicast
 - Support binding of transmit and receive sessions so that acknowledgements may happen within the protocol, rather than solely out-of-band.
+  This will also allow replies to have forward secrecy immediately.

 Non-Goals / Out-of-scope